iree-org/iree/docs/website/docs/deployment-configurations/gpu-vulkan.md

 ```

 !!! tip
-    `iree-translate` is installed as `/path/to/python/site-packages/iree/tools/core/iree-translate`.
+    `ireec` is installed as `/path/to/python/site-packages/iree/tools/core/ireec`.
     You can find out the full path to the `site-packages` directory via the
     `python -m site` command.